AdKats/AdKats/README.md

     </li>
     <li>
         <b>AdKats Ban Enforcer.</b>
         AdKats can enforce bans across all of your servers, and can enforce on all metrics at the same time.
-        System can automatically import all Procon bans from all your servers and consolidate them, and will import any existing bans from the BF3 Ban Manager plugin's tables.
+System will automatically import bans from your servers and consolidate them, and can import existing bans from the BF3 Ban Manager plugin's tables.
 Full documentation below.
     </li>
     <li>
         <b>BF3/BF4 "Hacker-Checker" with Whitelist.</b>